Developer Guide

 After step 2, press the

-arrow key again.
+UParrow key again.

 Expected: The command box is filled with the text of the next most recent successful command. -